MicrosoftDocs/Contribute/Contribute/dotnet-contribute-process.md

 Navigate to the folder that corresponds to the TOC location determined for your article in step 1.
 That folder contains the Markdown files for all articles in that section.
 If necessary, create a new folder to place the files for your content.
 The main article for that section is called *index.md*.
 For images and other static resources, create a subfolder called **media** inside the folder that contains your article, if it doesn't already exist.
 Inside the **media** folder, create a subfolder with the article name (except for the index file).
 Sample code should be in the `dotnet/samples` repo, as described in the section on [samples](#contributing-to-samples).

 Be sure to follow the proper Markdown syntax.
-For examples of common , see the [template and markdown cheatsheet](dotnet-style-guide.md).
+For more information, see the [template and markdown cheatsheet](dotnet-style-guide.md).

 ## Example structure